Frequently Asked Questions

 I need help troubleshooting a problem with my equipment.

-As your local Trane dealer, Extreme Air & Electric, Inc. is your troubleshooting expert, and is glad to help you.
-In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which Extreme Air & Electric, Inc. will utilize to address your concern.
+As your local Trane dealer, Extreme Air & Electric, LLC is your troubleshooting expert, and is glad to help you.
+In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which Extreme Air & Electric, LLC will utilize to address your concern.
 Should we encounter a situation that requires additional factory help, we will contact our factory supported Service Manager(s) for assistance.

 What are the advantages of a programmable thermostat?